amzn/style-dictionary/examples/advanced/referencing_aliasing/README.md

         ...
 ```

-The value associated to a property can be an **object** (eg. an RGB color).
+The value associated to a token can be an **object** (eg. an RGB color).
 In that case, the reference still works.
-If you open `color/font.json` you will see that the "faded" color of text is a reference to `color.base.gray.medium.value`, but if you look in `color/base.json` you will see that the value of the "medium gray" color is not a string, but an RGB oject:
+If you open `color/font.json` you will see that the "faded" color of text is a reference to `color.base.gray.medium.value`, but if you look in `color/base.json` you will see that the value of the "medium gray" color is not a string, but an RGB object:

 ```
 {